Duncol/Communicator9000/README.md

 <b>RUNTIME</b>

-Client verifies user's credentials (login and opassword) and can create new user in server-side db via RMI.
+Client login window verifies user's credentials (login and password) and can create new user in server-side db - both are managed by RMI.
 Only after this verification chat window is made, which connects to server side with a standard Java Socket/ServerSocket.
-Afterwards, new thread awaiting for new messages is initialized and a similar one - that sends new messages to all clients - starts running on the server side.
+Afterwards, new thread awaiting for new messages is initialized (BufferedReader) and a similar one - that sends new messages from that client to all clients - starts running on the server side.
 Client's chat window sends messages with a simple ActionListener when "Send" button is pressed.
-Message - along with sender's ures name - goes to the server, where current time is appended.
+Message - along with sender's user name - goes to the server, where current time is appended.
 After that, server sends the message to all current users (user list is a static field with global access.
 That provides an up-to-date state when server-side sends a new message.
+When message is delivered via reader it is immediately appended to JTextArea.